AuditoryVO/CaT_Sonification_Synthesizer/README.md

 # CaT-Sonification-Synthesizer
-Implementation of the deep learning feature extraction sonification synthesizer for the exploration of the stellar spectra of the CaT library.
+Implementation of the deep learning feature extraction sonification synthesizer for the exploration of the stellar spectra of the CaT library (SVO).
 Jupiter Notebook analysis and CSound/Cabbage multimodal display.